devinkr/js-array-methods-lab/README.md

 // Array.prototype.map()
 // 6.
 Map the people array such that the new array consists of strings with the names formatted as "First Last", e.g., "Becker, Carl" should be mapped to "Carl Becker".
+// Hint: As a start, consider using the String.prototype.split method to "split" the string using ', ' as the separator